Build-Expat-Journal/back-end/README.md

 _Currently deployed at:_ https://test-expat-db.herokuapp.com/
 _Expat Journal Website:_ https://expatjournal.now.sh/

-This was a project designed to give a more porfessional platform to expats for their journeys.
+This was a project designed to serve as a professional platform to expats to log,blog, share and teach about their journeys and experiences, showcasing the world through their eyes.

 This database is hosted on Heroku.